 Intended outcome Success criteria Further develop the Phonics teaching and give children the opportunity to develop their phonological awareness.
-To have targeted interventions for children not on track; to ensure all children are read to and for children who need further support read at least three times a week Year 2 - achieve at least 78% expected standard in PSC by July 2024 Year 1 - achieve at least 75% expected standard in PSC by July 2024 Further develop the teaching of writing across the school to improve the attainment and progress of children in all classes.
+Year 2 - achieve at least 78% expected standard in PSC by July 2024 (92% of children reached PSC) To have targeted interventions for children not on track; to ensure all children are read to and for children who need further support read at least three times a week Year 1 - achieve at least 75% expected standard in PSC by July 2024 (70% of children - however one child left who would have scored above 32; one child included who is back classed) Further develop the teaching of writing across the school to improve the attainment and progress of children in all classes.
 All teachers to participate in TRGs across the year.
-All teachers to use modelling in the classroom Writing across the school is in line with national.
-To provide pupils with rich and wide pastoral support so that children with social and emotional need can access all aspects of school life.
-SEMH (Social, Emotional and Mental Health) needs are met Disadvantaged children in need of additional support for SEMH may be offered Play therapy or ELSA (Emotional Literacy Support Assistant) Disadvantaged children make good progress year on year (gaps are reduced over time and targeted early on) Monitoring shows quality first teaching with the principles of Rosenshine, metacognition and the 7Cs embedded.
+(All teachers participated) All teachers to use modelling in the classroom (Modelling seen in all classes & evident in book search) Writing across the school is in line with national.
+(65%) To provide pupils with rich and wide pastoral support so that children with social and emotional need can access all aspects of school life.
+SEMH (Social, Emotional and Mental Health) needs are met Disadvantaged children in need of additional support for SEMH may be offered Play therapy or ELSA (Emotional Literacy Support Assistant) (Five children had Play Therapy throughout the year; fourteen children accessed ELSA) Disadvantaged children make good progress year on year (gaps are reduced over time and targeted early on) Monitoring shows quality first teaching with the principles of Rosenshine, metacognition and the 7Cs embedded.

 Children make good progress and reach their potential.
 Work scrutiny would not identify PP as all able to succeed and excel.
-1:1 tutoring using catch up funding to show positive progress in filling gaps in maths

-An increased proportion of disadvantaged pupils will achieve ARE yearly and at the end of phase assessments Children explore and experiment with a wide range of different experiences to establish what they like, what they are good at and what they enjoy outside of regular classroom learning - developing self-esteem & resilience Our disadvantaged children have access to and equipment for Forest School, school trips, clubs and music lessons Children are offered at least three school trips a year and disadvantaged pupils are supported to attend.
+1:1 tutoring using catch up funding to show positive progress in filling gaps in maths An increased proportion of disadvantaged pupils will achieve ARE yearly and at the end of phase assessments Children explore and experiment with a wide range of different experiences to establish what they like, what they are good at and what they enjoy outside of regular classroom learning - developing self-esteem & resilience Our disadvantaged children have access to and equipment for Forest School, school trips, clubs and music lessons Children are offered at least three school trips a year and disadvantaged pupils are supported to attend.
 To improve the attendance of disadvantaged children to be more in line with the whole school (2022 - 2023 92.7%) Attendance is 95+ for most disadvantaged children.